Forest - Hunting Strength

 The fear does not weaken, unless we hold on to it.

-The Vigla may be slower than usual, but we knew that it is still fast and deadly.
+The Vigla is slower than usual, but we know that it is still fast and deadly.

 The four strike with their spears, and I strike a moment later.